guangyaoguo/guangyaoguo.github.io/_pages/about.md

 My practical experience encompasses projects in computational data science, software development, cybersecurity, and computer vision, equipping me with a versatile skill set that includes Java, Python, C, SQL, R, machine learning, algorithm design.

-With a strong passion for bridging theory and application, I am committed to contributing to computer science research and pursuing a Ph.D. degree in the years to come.
+With a strong passion for bridging theory and application, I am committed to contributing to research and pursuing a Ph.D. degree in the years to come, particularly in machine learning/computer vision related fields.
 Feel free to check my latest [CV](assets/pdf/Guangyao_GUO_Resume.pdf) if interested.

 <!---Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.